critick/teststack/README.md

 ```

 ### Setup with Docker
-We can run our cucumber scenario inside Docker containers.
-Assuming you have Docker installed.
+after installing docker ,you can run any test inside docker containers
 ```
+$ rake docker["api"]    #for api tests
-$ bundle exec rake docker
+$ rake docker["web"]    #for web tests
 ```

 This will build Docker image 'teststack' and run cucumber web scenarios inside container 'teststack'.

 ### Performance Testing - Gatling
 You can use Gatling setup to execute load tests against your endpoints.
-Simply change 'load/user-files/simulation/SampleLoadTEST.scala' file and puts your URL to Test as base URL.
 ```
-$ cd load
+$ rake load
-$ sh gatling_local.sh
 ```
-This will run load tests against your url.
-You are free to record new simulations.
-Once finished there will be link to HTML report at the end.

 There is CI integration to plug it with jenkins.